Why We Built Jargon Ipsum

 A Brief History of Useful Nonsense

-Lorem Ipsum traces its roots to Cicero—specifically to a scrambled, nearly unrecognizable passage from his De Finibus Bonorum et Malorum, or “On the Ends of Good and Evil.”
-Someone, at some point, took that text and garbled it just enough to make it look like Latin without meaning anything.
+Lorem Ipsumtraces its roots to Cicero—specifically to a scrambled, nearly unrecognizable passage from his De Finibus Bonorum et Malorum, or “On the Ends of Good and Evil.”
+Someone, at some point, took that text and garbled it just enough to make it look like Latin but mean nothing.
 The first word, “Lorem,” is the tail end of “dolorem,” meaning pain or sorrow.

-It became the standard filler for layout work because it solves a specific problem: Designers and typographers often need to see how text will look and flow in a layout before the real copy exists.
+Lorem Ipsum solves a specific problem: Designers and typesetters often need to see how text will work in a layout before the real copy exists.
 Readable text is distracting.
 Gibberish that looks like text is not.
-Lorem Ipsum lets the form take precedence over the content—temporarily—so decisions about structure, hierarchy, and visual weight can move forward.
+Lorem Ipsum lets form take precedence over content—temporarily—so decisions about structure, hierarchy, and visual work can move forward.

-It was popularized in the 1960s through Letraset’s dry-transfer sheets, and carried into the digital age by Aldus PageMaker in the 1980s.
-It has survived essentially unchanged for decades.
+Letraset popularized it in the 1960s through they’re dry-transfer sheets, and then carried into the digital age by Aldus PageMaker in the 1980s.
+Lorem Ipsum has survived essentially unchanged for decades.
 Not bad for butchered Cicero.

 Why Build Another One?